 Iraq’s Asian Cup breakout star Mohanad Ali a target of some of Europe’s top clubs over the past few weeks will remain in Iraq until the end of the season despite offers from European giants Juventus and Benfica.

-His club Al-Shurta announced yesterday evening after a meeting that they had rejected all offers for their striker after they “failed to fulfil the ambitions.”
+His club Al-Shurta after a meeting announced yesterday evening they had rejected all offers for the striker after they “failed to fulfil the ambitions.”

-Mohanad Ali has been a target of some of Europe’s top clubs after his stunning performances at the Asian Cup, where he scored two goals in four matches in the UAE.
+Mohanad Ali has been a target of some of Europe’s top clubs after his stunning performances at the Asian Cup in the UAE, where he scored two goals in four matches.

 The reason given in the club’s statement for refusing the offers was due to the fact the transfer fees were “not in the financial value worthy of both the club and the player.”

 It noted: “The club dealt with lies in various media outlets about the presentations of some clubs offering large sums of money amounting to $6 million dollars and stressed the financial offers were not meeting the ambitions appropriate to the high levels provided by the player.”

 The Iraqi club clearly wanted a specific amount for the young forward not reached by any bid (around €1m Euros or over).
 Their thinking was Ali Adnan was sold for €2.2m and they should get at least €1m or more. pic.twitter.com/76R8mjHSfR

 Al-Shurta revealed six clubs from Europe and the Middle East had put in bids for their prized possession.
 The clubs who submitted official bids were UAE’s Al-Ain, Portugal’s Benfica, Turkey’s Galatasaray, Belgian side KRC Genk, Greek club AEK Athens and Juventus of Italy.